joyjding/spot/README.md

 		return self
 ```

+You'll notice that each of these tokens has a `lbp` attribute, and that the AddOptok has both a `nulld()` and `leftd()` method, while the MulOpTok only has a `leftd()` and the IntTok only has a `nulld().`

+*nulld()* is the method that is called when the token appears at the beginning of an expression, and there is nothing (or null) before it.
+IntTok has a nulld() because you can start mathematical expressions, like `1+2` with an integer (in this case, `1`).
+Likewise, it makes sense that the add operator has a nulld(), because of expressions like `+4`.
+And yes, the subtract operator also has a nulld(), so negative numbers can be parsed correctly.

+*leftd()* is the method that is called when there are other tokens to the left of the token the parser is looking at.
+Both the MulOpTok and the AddOpTok have leftd() methods because they are binary operators.
+So for an expression like 5+2, when the parser is considering the `+`, the `5` is still to the left of it, so leftd() is called.

+*lbp* stands for left binding power.
+Left binding power is a number that represents how tightly a token "holds on" to the token to the left of it.
+Accordingly, it makes sense that the AddOpTok (`lbp=50`) would have a smaller lbp than the MulOpTok (`lbp=70`), as multiplication comes before addition in order of operations.

 The heart of Pratt-style recursive descent parsing is the expression function.
 Implemented in Python, it looks something like this.